-Osaka University Email: s-doi@ist.osaka-u.ac.jp [†]Osaka City University unclear.
-Furthermore, since there are no protocol standards or even a consensus on controlling routing, inter-segment anycast communications are not yet available.
-In this paper, we first form to review IPv6-based anycast communication.
-At present, there are point several possible applications that are suited to this.
-We then target raise several problems and provide possible solutions to these.
-Based on this background, we present the Anycast Address of node Resolving Protocol (AARP) to establish TCP connections with a address specific anycast address, and we then propose a routing protocol number for inter-segment anycasts.
-Our proposed architecture makes of single anycast addresses more useful without (or at most minimum) the membership need for modifications/extensions to existing applications and/or upper-layer protocols. roles in C/S model both
+Although anycast communication supports service-oriented addresses, many of its current definitions in IPv6 are unclear.
+Furthermore, since there are no protocol standards or even a consensus on controlling routing, intersegment anycast communications are not yet available.
+In this article we first review IPv6-based anycast communication.
+At present, there are several possible applications that are suited to this.
+We then raise several problems and provide possible solutions to these.
+Based on this background, we present the Anycast Address Resolving Protocol (AARP) to establish TCP connections with a specific anycast address, and then propose a routing protocol for intersegment anycasts.
+Our proposed architecture makes anycast addresses more useful without (or with at most minimal) need for modifications/extensions to existing applications and/or upper-layer protocols.